jml/holborn/README.md

 ```

 Once all these steps are done, go to http://localhost:8002 in the web browser.
-You should see a (XXX - not sure what to see, because currently getting React
+You should see a login screen.
-errors).